 Individualized learning and personalized learning are the same thing, aren't they?
-We'll clarify this question in today's article and show you why you should know the difference.
+We will clarify this question in today's article and show you why you should know the difference.

-At first glance, both learning concepts have a similar goal: They want to support learners in the learning process by taking individual learning needs into account and enabling a suitable learning environment.
+Both learning concepts initially have a similar goal: They want to support learners in the learning process by taking individual learning needs into account and enabling a suitable learning environment.

 In detail, however, the two methods differ greatly from one another.
 You can see the most important differences in the following table:

-So the next time you plan a training program, you should first determine how much you want to address the individual needs of your learners.
+So, next time you plan a further education measure, you should define beforehand to what extent you want to address the individual needs of your learners.

-Ask yourself how you can achieve your training objective better:
+Ask yourself how you can better achieve your training goal:

 Through personalized learning goals for each individual participant or